Under the Revised Penal Code, adultery cannot be committed by the husband; it is a crime committed by the wife and her paramour.

 Concubinage is committed by a husband in several ways:

-Since concubinage is difficult to prove in court, the wife should instead file a case of psychological violence under RA 9262.
+Since concubinage is difficult to prove in court, the wife should instead file a case of psychological violence due to marital infidelity under RA 9262.

 The penalty for “psychological violence” under RA 9262 is a minimum of six years up to twelve years of imprisonment.
 The maximum penalty is imposed if the violence is committed by the husband or the intimate partner against the woman when she is pregnant or in the presence of their children.